xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Automate Scenarios/conditional-cases.md

 Conditional branching allows your test to behave differently based on certain conditions.

 ### if
 The `if` command opens a conditional branch.
-The target of an `if` a command is an expression that evaluates to either `true` or `false`.
-The expression can be a JavaScript expression that use variables.
+The target of an `if` command is an expression that evaluates to either `true` or `false`.
+The expression can be a JavaScript expression with variables.
 If the expression evaluates to `true`, all the steps following `if`  will be executed until a `else if`, `else` or `endif` command is found.

 ### else if
 The `elseif` command is similar to the `if` command.
 If the steps between `if` and `elseif` are not executed, the expression in `elseif` will be evaluated.
 If the expression evaluates to `true`, all commands following `elseif` will be executed until a `else if`, `else`, or `endif` command is found.